MatteoGioia/MatteoGioia/README.md

 ### I am a CS student, based in Italy:
 - 🎓 I'm currently studying to get a Master degree in CS
 - 💻 I'm interested in everything about Machine Learning, Artificial Intelligence
-- 🔎 I'm always eager to learn something new about CS
-- 💾 I want to become a better coder and developer
 - 📚 I also like reading, cooking and working out!

 ### Connect with me: [WIP]